Aaaaaaaah, the internet.

 Each video has a list of vocabulary you can browse before you watch, and full subtitles throughout the video itself.
 If you hear a word you don’t know, there’s no need to search the dictionary for it: just check the definition right in the video as it’s playing (or paused).

 FluentU has many other resources to make English learning even easier and more fun, including flashcards and quizzes.
-You can even take the website on the go with you using the FluentU app.
+You can even take the website on the go when you use the FluentU app for iOS or for Android.

 Do you find yourself on YouTube for hours, watching an endless stream of funny cat videos?
 Luckily, YouTube’s addictive qualities can be redeemed for French goodness.
 Although you do have to pay to use FrenchPod101's full online services, you can learn a lot from their YouTube channel (which is free).